wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.2 =
+*   Really fixed widget timezone now - it was going back to server timezone even though it had worked out the wordpress timezone - problem with bad choice of shortcode default!

 = Version 2.5.1 =
 *   Fixed bug: Code was added to handle keeping your settings while adding new features and field options.
 This temporarily showed your updates, but then on next view of config page, the settings were back to default.
 The recursive merge of old and new settings was defaulting the wrong way.
 Looks like it is fixed on my system.
 Please let me know asap if anyone still experiences problems.